Dhamodhar789/My_linux_projects/bash_automation/menu_script/README.md

 After experimenting, I discovered the find command.
 Even there, I faced another small hurdle: find prints full file paths, which isn’t user-friendly.
 Finally, I learned how to filter only the filename using -printf "%f\n".
-That small syntax fix felt like a big win 💪.

 ## Learnings